google-code-export/keredhud/README.txt

 Change Log:

+Version 1.91: Minor fixes for Tale of Two Cities update.

 Version 1.90: Updated to support Scream Fortress 2013, show Soldier buff icons, and optionally support 3D player models.

 Version 1.82: Slight adjustments to DemomanCharge and DemomanPipes meters so they no longer touch.